Veritius/bevy_stardust/README.md

     app.add_plugins((DefaultPlugins, StardustPlugins));

     // Each channel needs to be added (or 'registered') to the app.
-    // Once you do this, it becomes visible in the ChannelRegistry, more on that later. app.add_channel::<MyChannel>(ChannelConfiguration {
+    // Once you do this, it becomes visible in the ChannelRegistry.
+    // The ChannelRegistry is effectively a giant table of every registered channel. app.add_channel::<MyChannel>(ChannelConfiguration {
         // 'Reliable' messages will be detected if lost.
         reliable: ReliabilityGuarantee::Reliable,